Bellgrove Hotel: 2014 Government/Council actions

 Following the publication of the investigation in February 2014, the Scottish Government announced that they would look into the matter.
 Margaret Burgess, Minister for Housing and Welfare, announced that she was writing to Glasgow City Council.
 It was also announced that the Care Inspectorate were visiting the premises to assess whether regulatory standards could be required of the hostel, but that the owners were meeting social workers with a "less than accommodating approach".

 The Housing Minister met with the leader of Glasgow City Council in March 2014, to discuss the future of the hostel.
 The council were asked to come up with a plan to address the concerns raised in the investigation.

 In October 2014, it was reported that Glasgow City Council had refused to grant a three-year extension to the hostel's multiple occupancy (HMO) licence.
 Instead, a one-year extension was offered with any further extension being made conditional upon significant improvement works being carried out to increase the number of bathrooms and toilets, and to improve the condition of bedrooms.

 Scottish Parliamentary debate

-In December 2014, the question of stronger regulation for housing was debated in the Scottish Parliament.

-The debate was led by John Mason who is an MSP for Shettleston.
+In December 2014, the question of stronger regulation for housing was debated in the Scottish Parliament, led by the MSP for Shettleston, John Mason.
 He said that the hostel "has conditions that, generously, could be considered unsuitable, and less generously, grim, Dickensian, like a Soviet gulag or similar such descriptions."
 The debate highlighted the lack of regulation of the provision of temporary accommodation for homeless people.
 The hotel was noted to receive around £1.5 million in housing benefit payments each year from the Scottish Government and provides lodgings for around 140 people.